TKMM-Team/Tkmm-Wiki/wwwroot/docs/getting-started/index.md

 From the [downloads](../../downloads) page, locate the correct version for your operating system.

-Click one of the options for `TKMM Launcher` to download a `zip` file containing `tkmm-launcher`.
-When the download has completed, extract and run the executable.
+Click one of the options for `TKMM Launcher` to download a `zip` file containing the `tkmm-launcher` executable.
+When the download has completed, extract and run this executable.

 If the correct [.NET runtime](../../downloads) is installed, the following window will open.